Rising Phoenix

 This time, I focused very hard on staying in control while I was swimming, and particularly staying in control of my breathing.
 Instead of panicking after the first 200 meters and losing at least a lap's worth of time swimming with my head above the water or clinging to the side of the pool to catch my breath, I forced myself to be very regular with my stroke and not to sprint until I had finished at least 300 meters (12 laps).
 I ended with 20 laps.
 In metric pool.
 I was very happy.

-I'm the one doing the dolphin impression on the right,
+I'm the one doing the dolphin impression on the right, in the same lane as the woman who placed 4th. |

 The other "lifestyle change" moment I had was tonight, shopping for my Easter dress, but I think that will be time for a celebratory post later on.